These are the most commonly-used Dutch tax terms and phrases:

 Foreign pre-incorporation profit scheme

 Because the amount of double tax relief cannot be more than the payable income tax in any box, certain deductible items such as mortgage interest connected with your primary home may not give you a tax advantage.
-If so, you can employ a roll-over scheme which means foreign income can be included in the calculation of tax relief in a following year.
+If so, you can employ a roll-over scheme which means foreign income can be included in the calculation of tax relief in the following year.

 The roll-over scheme can be applied independently to each box.
 This means we could make one decision for income in box 1 and another for income in box 3.

 Example of how the roll-over scheme works in box 1